 Senior Unsecured Subordinated Notes - On May 24, 2010, the Company gave notice of redemption of all of its outstanding senior unsecured subordinated notes due 2015 (the "2015 Notes"), representing an aggregate principal amount of \$550.0 million.
-The redemption price of the 2015 Notes was 105.375% of the outstanding aggregate principal amount, or approximately \$579.6 million, plus accrued and unpaid interest thereon up to but not including June 22, 2010 (the "Redemption Date").
-The Company redeemed the 2015 Notes on the Redemption Date and accordingly, recorded the charge as a loss on debt extinguishment within its consolidated statements of operations.
+The redemption price of the 2015 Notes was 105.375% of the outstanding aggregate principal amount, or approximately \$579.6 million, plus accrued and unpaid interest thereon up to but not including June 22, 2010 (the "Redemption Date and accordingly, recorded the charge as a loss on debt extinguishment within its consolidated statements of operations.
 None of the 2015 Notes remain outstanding.
 The Company used the proceeds from the 2017 Term Loans under its Amended Credit Agreement and additional cash on hand to finance the redemption.
 The aggregate cash payment for the redemption, including accrued and unpaid interest, was approximately \$610.4 million.